-- The array that is the value of the "nu" property of any locale property of [[localeData]] must not include the values "native", "traditio", or "finance". - [[localeData]][locale] must have hour12 and hourNo0 properties with Boolean values for all locale values. - [[localeData]][locale] must have a formats property for all locale values.
+- [[localeData]][locale] must have an hour12 property with a Boolean value for all locale values.

+- [[localeData]][locale] must have a formats property for all locale values.
 The value of this property must be an array of objects, each of which has a subset of the properties shown in Table 3, where each property must have one of the values specified for the property in Table 3.
 Multiple objects in an array may use the same subset of the properties as long as they have different values for the properties.
-The following subsets must be available for each locale: - weekday, year, month, day, hour, minute, second - weekday, year, month, day - year, month, day - year, month - month, day - hour, minute, second - hour, minute
+The following subsets must be available for each locale:

+- weekday, year, month, day, hour, minute, second

+- weekday, year, month, day

+- year, month, day

+- year, month

+- month, day

+- · hour, minute, second

+- hour, minute

-Each of the objects must also have a pattern property, whose value is a String value that contains for each of the date and time format component properties of the object a substring starting with "{", followed by "}".
-If the object has an hour property, it must also have a pattern12 property, whose value is a String value that, in addition to the substrings of the pattern property, contains a substring "{ampm}".
+Each of the objects must also have a pattern property, whose value is a String value that contains for each of the date and time format component properties of the object a substring starting with "{", followed by the name of the property, followed by "}".

-EXAMPLE An implementation might include the following object as part of its English locale data: {hour: "numeric", minute: "2-digit", second: "2-digit", pattern: "{hour}:{minute}:{second}", pattern12: "{hour}:{minute}:{second} {ampm}"}.
+EXAMPLE An implementation might include the following object as part of its English locale data: {hour: "numeric", minute: "2-digit", second: "2-digit", pattern: "{hour}:{minute}:{second}"}.